NovaBACKUP Data Protection Blog

 4. Computer will not boot up

-The first step in preparing for a disaster recovery is to create a boot disk.
+The first step in preparing for disaster recovery is to create a boot disk.
 A boot disk is a removable media device (CD, DVD, USB flash drive, or USB hard drive) that contains Windows startup files that will allow your computer to boot up using a minimal Windows operating system or a utility program, should your hard drive or the Windows system files of your hard drive become damaged or unusable.

-Create Disaster Recovery Disk
+Create a Disaster Recovery Disk

 To create a disaster recovery boot CD or recovery disk within NovaBACKUP simply launch NovaBACKUP and click on Disaster Recovery.